Do You Know (Jessica Simpson album)

 Do You Know is the sixth studio album by American singer Jessica Simpson.
 The album was first released digitally on September 5, 2008 for the US iTunes Store and physically on September 9, 2008 in the United States, Canada and Russia through a joint-venture between Columbia Nashville and Epic Records.
 The album was her first effort in an attempt to cross over with country music.
 Songwriter Brett James produced the album along with John Shanks.
 The album debuted at number one on the US Billboard Country Albums and at number four on the US Billboard 200 with sales of 65,000.
 It received mixed reviews from music critics.

-Two singles were released from the record, the lead single, "Come on Over" debuting at number 41 on the Billboard Hot Country Songs chart.
+Two singles were released from the record.
+The lead single, "Come on Over" debuted at number 41 on the Billboard Hot Country Songs chart.
 It broke a record held by Miranda Lambert ("Me and Charlie Talking") and Brad Cotter ("I Meant To") for highest-debuting first chart entry by a solo artist; both artists debuted at number 42 on that same chart.
-The song was a success and peaked at 18th in Hot Country Songs.
+The song peaked at number 18 on the Hot Country Songs chart.

 The second single, "Remember That", was released in October, and peaked at number forty-two on the Hot Country Songs chart.

 Background

 After the release of her 2006 pop album A Public Affair, Simpson stated she wanted to go back to her roots and do country music because she "has been brought up around country music", and wants to give something back.
+In promotion of the album, Simpson supported Rascal Flatts on tour as their opening act.